-A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm so that sedation or relaxation medication may be given intravenously during the procedure.
-You may also be given a mild sedative prior to the procedure.
-You may also be given pre-procedure antibiotics.
+A nurse or technologist may insert an intravenous (IV) line into a vein in your hand or arm so that sedation or relaxation medication may be given during the procedure.
+You may also be given a mild sedative and/or antibiotic prior to the procedure.
 Typically antibiotics are given for transrectal ultrasound-guided prostate seed placement.

 When marker placement is performed on a child, it is more likely that general anesthesia will be required to keep them comfortable during the procedure.